 We are living through a high period for the super sports car.
 Never before has there been such a varied and exotic mix of offerings available within this swollen niche of the performance car market, each car with its own blend of qualities and mechanical subtleties.

-The list of 10 cars below features everything from hardcore hooligans to more delicate alternatives.
+The list of 10 cars below features everything from hardcore hooligans to more forward-looking mid-engined hybrids.
 There’s a car for all tastes in this segment, but the ones below are our picks of the bunch.